k-kapp/MyVM/README.md

 # MyVM

 All source code files must have the extension .vml.
+Statements are separated by newline characters.

 The commands of the VM are shown below.
 Parameters, where applicable, are shown in parentheses after the statement name: